christopheryoung/chrisyoung/site/prose/blog/posts/2025-02-09_shredding_your_constitution_in_a_new_york_minute.markdown

 as long as I've been subscribed to it, her newsletter has described activities and interests more suitable for an obscure congressperson with a work-to-rule attitude than a senator from New York.
-Her response to the Trump administration's first few weeks continues in the same comotose spirit, which is remarkable considering the stakes.
+Her response to the Trump administration's first few weeks continues in the same comatose spirit, which is remarkable considering the stakes.

 Last week's newsletter (January 31st) devoted one of six items to Trump.
 The